bunker-inspector/anathema/README.md

 Maybe I should make a copywrite disclaimer about Sun Tzu's _The Art of War_ but I imagine it's in public domain by now?
 If you are a lawyer, feel free to open an issue I suppose.

-Generall follows the same syntax as Dice Maiden
-`!roll [DIE_EXPR|MOD_EXPR] [+|-] DIE_EXPR|MOD_EXPR] ...
+Generally follows the same syntax as Dice Maiden `!roll [DIE_EXPR|MOD_EXPR] [+|-] DIE_EXPR|MOD_EXPR] ...
 [XFORM_EXPR] ! <reason>`
 Where:
 `DIE_EXPR` is `XdX`, e.g. `1d20`,`2d6`